E-commerce industry outlook: growth, channels, and pressure points

 Mobile and social commerce

 Orders from phones and tablets dominate in numerous categories — industry commentary often notes that mobile accounts for the large majority of retail site traffic even when desktops still convert in some segments.
 Social platforms double as storefronts: creators introduce products, and checkout deep-links send buyers to merchant sites or in-app carts.
-That shift rewards attribution clarity — brands want to know which content drove sales — and penalizes opaque last-click models.
-Marketplaces that respect multi-touch journeys while staying compliant with ad disclosure rules will keep trust.
+That shift rewards attribution clarity — brands want to know which content drove sales — and penalises opaque last-click models.
+Affiliate platforms that respect multi-touch journeys while staying compliant with ad disclosure rules will keep trust.

 Cross-border and logistics